Written by ASAP’s expert immigration lawyers · Updated

-If you have an asylum case pending with USCIS, sometimes you have to wait a long time for an interview.
-Here are 5 things you can do while you wait, if you want to continue pursuing your asylum case.
+If you have an asylum case pending with USCIS, here are 5 things you can do while you wait.

 1. Check your case status regularly

 Important USCIS notices, such as your asylum interview notice, will arrive by mail or in your online USCIS account.
-If you move, you can change your address with USCIS.
-If your email or phone number changes, you can update it in settings in your online USCIS account.
+If you receive notices by mail and you move, you can change your address with USCIS to continue receiving notices.

 2. Renew your work permit